brown-cs-224/Path-Stencil/README.md

 ### How to Run

 The compiled application takes one command line argument to the relative path to the `.ini` config file.
 Each config file specifies the input/output paths and feature settings for the path tracer (e.g. sample count).
+Your program is required to respond to changes to these parameters.
 See [submission-milestone.md](submission-milestone.md) for guidance.
 Feel free to create your own `.ini` files with additional parameters as necessary, but **do not modify the provided `.ini` files**!

 To set this command line argument in Qt, go to the Projects tab on the left, under Run, under your currently configured kit, click run, and you should have a screen where you can enter command line arguments to run the executable with.